 - You never lose until you quit trying!

-One thing you may have noticed while reading this list is that none of these keys are related to the food food trucks serve.
-Don’t be alarmed by this, since any successful mobile food business needs to provide their customers great food.
+One thing you may have noticed while reading this list is that none of these keys are related to the food vendors serve.
+Don’t be alarmed by this, since any successful food truck business needs to provide their customers great food.
 The keys we provided are related to how you should approach your mobile food business and the business related decisions you will have to make on a consistent basis.